piotrwisniewskii/NetLandApp/README.md

 -Date format is dd.MM.yyyy.
 -Boolean values are represented as 1 or 0.

-Use user secrets to determine csv file path, or set in directly in appsetting.json like this:
+Use user secrets to determine csv file path, or set directly in appsetting.json:

 {
   "CSVSettings": {